drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 One very important way that you can help underfunded scientists is by clicking the "Sponsor" button at the top of this repo.
 The funds go to helping to make more instruments more available to more scientists around the world.

-If you would like to sponsor and receive boards for sponsoring, please contact me.
+If you would like to sponsor or receive boards, please contact me.

 ### <font color="blue"> *Permissions, no warranty or guarantee, and etc.*</font>
 Permission is hereby granted for you to build and use these boards and codes in your lab and for your personal use.